xSlOom/MuseumProject/README.md

 All files needed are uploaded on this Github.
 (Even the .sql ^_^)

 About the registered images in the database; It may be under copyright so be careful if you are going to use it on a server.
-(Yes, we got it from <a href="http://google.com">Google</a>.)
+Yes, we got the images from <a href="http://google.com">Google</a>.

 <h1>Questions?
 Issues?
 Bugs?</h1>